davidBoertjes/Touch-Lamp/README.md

 To inspect raw touch values manually, set `setup_mode: true` under `esp32_touch:` and flash the device.
 Then observe the raw sensor readings in the web UI or `logger` output.
+Remember to set the logging level to debug during this process.

 Steps to measure and compute a good threshold: